In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 If, for example, you can’t find the .maintenance file in WordPress’ root directory – the Public_HTML, you can fix the Briefly unavailable for Scheduled maintenance message by making changes in the WP-activate.PHP file.

-Let’s learn how to find and make changes to the WP-activate.PHP file in the WordPress root directory – Public_HTML.
+Let’s learn how to find and change the WP-activate.PHP file in the WordPress root directory, Public_HTML.

 Note: For an updated list of files in the Hosting cPanel File Manager, we recommend logging into the Hosting cPanel interface and getting into the Public_HTML directory from scratch.

-Once located the WP-activate.PHP file, select and click on the Edit option on the top bar – helping you make changes to the File’s content.
+Once you locate the WP-activate.PHP file, select and click on the Edit option on the top bar.
+This option allows you to make changes to the File’s content.

-Inside the file’s content, look for a line That says define(‘WP_INSTALLING’, true); – helping you make necessary changes in the File.
+Inside the file’s content, look for a line that says define(‘WP_INSTALLING’, true).
+This will help you make the necessary changes to the file.

 Next – change the value from TRUE to FALSE – as shown in the screenshot below.

-Note: Head over to see your site’s home page and see if the changes have fixed the problem.
+Note: Head to your site’s home page and see if the changes have fixed the problem.

 Professional Tips: Briefly Unavailable for Scheduled Maintenance